-The floating boat dock and appurtenant facilities have existed at this location for many years.
-The lease facilities are designed for recreational boating and shoreline protection.
+These facilities are designed for recreational boating and shoreline protection.
+The existing floating boat dock and appurtenant facilities have existed at this location for many years.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use public by the public.
+The bank protection will maintain and improve the integrity of the Sacramento River channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.